CoCosNet v2: Full-Resolution Correspondence Learning for Image Translation: Introduction

 To tackle these limitations, we propose the following techniques to learn the full-resolution correspondence.
-1) We adopt a hierarchical strategy that makes use of the matchings from the coarse level to guide the subsequent levels so that the searching at fine levels could start with a good initialization.
+1) We adopt a hierarchical strategy that makes use of the matchings from the coarse level to guide the subsequent, finer levels so that the searching at the fine levels may start with a good initialization.
 2) Enlightened by the recent success of recurrent refinement~\cite{ren2019progressive,cai2019disentangled,teed2020raft}, we employ convolutional gated recurrent unit (ConvGRU) to refine the correspondence within each PatchMatch iteration.
 The GRU-assisted PatchMatch considers a larger context as well as the historic correspondence estimates, which considerably improves the correspondence quality.
-Besides, it greatly benefits the feature learning as the gradient can now flow to a larger context rather than a few corresponded patches.
-3) The proposed hierarchical GRU-assisted PatchMatch is fully differentiable, and learns the cross-domain correspondence in an unsupervised manner, \ie, learning from the image warping rather than receiving direct supervision.
+Besides, it greatly benefits the feature learning as the gradient can now flow to a larger context than just a few corresponded patches.
+3) Last but not least, the proposed hierarchical GRU-assisted PatchMatch is fully differentiable, and learns the cross-domain correspondence in an unsupervised manner, which is very challenging especially in high-resolution.

-We show that our method achieves significantly higher quality images compared with state-of-the-arts due to the full-resolution cross-domain correspondence.
+We show that our method, called CocosNet v2, achieves significantly higher quality images than the state-of-the-art litearture due to the full-resolution cross-domain correspondence.
 More importantly, our approach is able to generate visually appealing image translation results in high-resolution, \eg, images at 512$\times$512 and 1024$\times$1024 (Figure~\ref{figure:teaser}).
-We summarize our major contributions as follows: \begin{itemize}[leftmargin=*,topsep=1pt] \itemsep-0.2em \item We propose to learn full-resolution correspondence from different domains in order to capture meticulously realistic details from an exemplar image for image translation. \item To achieve that, we propose hierarchical GRU-assisted PatchMatch, for efficient correspondence computation, which is simultaneously learned with image translation. \item We show that the full-resolution correspondence leads to significantly finer textures in the translation output.
+We summarize our major contributions as follows: \begin{itemize}[leftmargin=*,topsep=1pt] \itemsep-0.2em \item We propose to learn full-resolution correspondence from different domains in order to capture meticulously realistic details from an exemplar image for image translation. \item To achieve that, we propose CoCosNet v2, a hierarchical GRU-assisted PatchMatch method, for efficient correspondence computation, which is simultaneously learned with image translation. \item We show that the full-resolution correspondence leads to significantly finer textures in the translation output.
 The translated images demonstrate unprecedented quality at large resolutions. \end{itemize}